EricMenetre/Eric-Menetre/README.md

 * ERP dynamic of a Hayling task
 * First epileptic seizure : an epidemiologic and statistical modelling of the problematic
 * Brain connectivity changes in surgical treatment of epilepsy : neuropsychological implications
+* Learning to trust a face: the time course of brain activation during a money game

+## Publications :

+comming soon